-Perfect Plum’s original and best-known product is the revolutionary iPhone app, the OhMiBod Remote.
+Perfect Plum’s original and best-known product was the revolutionary iPhone app, the OhMiBod Remote app (formerly: Body Heat.)

-The OhMiBod app is an intuitive and stylish vibrator interface for the iPhone.
-By “finger painting” on the touchscreen with one or two fingertips, the user can adjust and adapt vibration speed, intensity, and patterns solely by sense of touch.
-Output from the app is translated into signals which propel the motor of an attached vibrator, which can be purchased separately from OhMiBod’s online store or in select retail shops.
+The OhMiBod app was an intuitive and stylish vibrator interface for the iPhone.
+By “finger painting” on the touchscreen with one or two fingertips, the user could adjust and adapt vibration speed, intensity, and patterns solely by sense of touch.
+Output from the app was translated into signals which propel the motor of an attached vibrator, which could be purchased separately from OhMiBod’s online store or in select retail shops.